 With a history that spans more than 30 years, Temple Sinai is a Reform Jewish Synagogue serving Houston, Katy, Cinco Ranch, Sugar Land, Cy-Fair and other communities in Western Harris County, Northern Fort Bend County and Southern Waller County.
 Led by Rabbi Annie Belford, Temple Sinai is a growing community of more than 200 families that embraces traditional Jewish practices within a framework of inclusion, diversity and respect.
-Our synagogue includes both individuals and families to participate in the Jewish experience.
-The membership is comprised of individuals and families with diverse backgrounds, varying levels of religious observance, and all age groups.
-Both traditional Jewish families and interfaith couples are welcome at Temple Sinai and will experience an accepting and supportive atmosphere.
+Our synagogue includes both individuals and families with diverse backgrounds, varying levels of religious observance, and all age groups.
+Interfaith families are welcome at Temple Sinai and will experience an accepting and supportive atmosphere.
 Religious services are joyous and uplifting affairs, filled with song, music and meaningful prayer.
 Join us for Shabbat and learn why Temple Sinai is the Warm and Friendly Congregation!More About Us